 The Windows Performance Toolkit is a freely available tool from Microsoft and has gained considerable acclaim in recent years.
 It consists primarily of the Windows Performance Recorder (WPR), which can record “trace” data (selected by you from tens of thousands of counters and trace points implemented by over 1,100 operating system components), and the Windows Performance Analyzer (WPA), which summarizes and displays the collected trace information graphically.

 Windows professionals can benefit from WPT in a great many ways.
 Both I.T. professionals and developers can use the toolkit to troubleshoot memory leaks, identify code that uses excessive CPU, determine the causes of various latencies, and so on.
 By “developers” we include all types: kernel mode, user mode, managed code of all varieties, base Windows APIs, PowerShell, scripting, kernel drivers…

-These techniques can be applied both to applications and drivers written locally and to those from Microsoft or third parties.
+Performance analysis can be applied both to applications and drivers written locally and to those from Microsoft or third parties.
 Code developed within your organization can furthermore be instrumented with tracing calls, which greatly increases the effectiveness of the Performance Toolkit.
-For developers, the tracing facility can also be a valuable tool for debugging complex problems.
-A lot of tools will tell you what’s running in the system; the WPT is usually the only thing that can often quickly tell you why something isn’t running when it’s supposed to be.
+For developers, the tracing facility can also be a valuable tool for debugging complex timing or sequencing problems.
+A lot of tools will tell you what’s running in the system; the WPT is usually the only thing that can often quickly tell you why something isn’t running, or isn’t running fast enough, when it should be.